 Our digital image collection also continues to be developed on a course-by-course basis and is intended to complement subscription-based digital image resources supported by Carleton University’s MacOdrum library, and those being developed by other post-secondary institutions.

 The Archive of Canadian Woman Artists (ACWA), a multi-media archive made up of thousands of items, including books, exhibition catalogues, vertical files, 35mm slides, photographic prints, audio and video recordings.
-The archive was created by the late Natalie Luckyj, a former member of the School’s Art History faculty.
+The archive was created by the late Natalie Luckyj, a former member of the School’s Art & Architectural History faculty.
 Published material in this collection is included in the AVRC Library Catalogue.

-Our film and video collection consists of approx. 2500 VHS tapes, 4000 DVDs and BDs, 370 Laser Disks, and 5000 16mm films, including approx. one-third of all NFB productions donated by the National Film Board of Canada (partially housed across campus), and to date about a dozen 35mm films.
+Our film and video collection consists of approx. 2500 VHS tapes, 4000 DVDs and BDs, 370 Laser Discs, and 5000 16mm films, including approx. one-third of all NFB productions donated by the National Film Board of Canada (partially housed across campus), and to date about a dozen 35mm films.
 Documentaries, features, television programs, experimental film and video are all represented.

 A substantial research collection donated by individuals and institutions, specifically by the late Prof. Peter Harcourt (Emeritus) and the National Film Archives and the National Film Board Reference Library.
 It consists of a wide range of printed materials, such as film journals, periodicals, trade publications and newsletters, reference books, industry indexes, guides to resources and books, in addition to catalogues of the major Canadian film festivals, and includes the full runs of Canadian publications like Motion, The Canadian Cinematographer Newsletter, Cinema Canada, Séquences, Cinéma Québec, New Canadian Cinema/Nouveau Cinéma Canadien and the first Take One.
 Large sets of international publications include Screen, Educational Screen, Sight and Sound, Films Criticism, Films and Filming from Great Britain; Media International and Cinema Papers from Australia; American Radio and Television, Velvet Light Trap and Wide Angle from the United States; Cahiers du Cinéma, Cahiers de la Cinématheque and Film Francais from France.
 There are also vertical files on directors and Canadian films, compiled by Mark Langer and Peter Harcourt, former Carleton University faculty members.